Valencia is a fantastic Mediterranean city located just a few hours away from Madrid or Barcelona, perfect for a weekend getaway.

 Many tourists interested in learning Spanish find Valencia a great choice.
 Lower costs compared to Madrid, and Barcelona, as well as warmer weather and better beachside.
 During summertime, the city is full of Americans, French, Brits, and Germans trying to learn some new Spanish words while they down tasty sangria.

 Paella in Valencia

-Valencia is the capital of Spanish “Paella” (pa-e-ya).
+Valencia is the capital of the Spanish “Paella” (pa-eh-ya).
 So, make sure you try some decent paella during your visit.
 Also a decent destination for tapas, the classic Spanish tiny delicious dishes.